 While the number of new HIV infections among adults has not increased globally since 2010, key populations – including men who have sex with men, female sex workers, and people who inject drugs – are most vulnerable to contracting HIV infections.
-In 2015, 45% of all new infections were among these groups, according to UNAIDS.

 Individuals from key populations are often highly marginalized, facing stigma and, in some countries, penalization for engaging in same-sex sexual relationships, sex work, or drug use.
 As a result, these groups receive little attention from health care providers and sometimes fear accessing mainstream health care services.

 HAI believes access to stigma-free health care is a human right.
 We partner with peer-led grassroots organizations to provide HIV/AIDS and STI care to key populations in Nigeria and Côte d’Ivoire.
 HAI works to strengthen these local organizations, empowering them to provide discreet, compassionate, and competent services in an often hostile legal and cultural environment.
 HAI trains these organizations in leadership, management, financial, and monitoring and evaluation skills and uses a peer educator model to reach marginalized and hidden populations.